 The trusted labor and delivery lawyers at Shebell & Shebell possess comprehensive knowledge of the medical and legal aspects of birth injury cases.
-We are committed to putting our knowledge to work for our clients, and helping them recover the monetary compensation they need to try to make up for for the child’s injuries.
+We are committed to putting our knowledge to work for our clients, helping them recover the monetary compensation they need to try to make up for the child’s injuries.
+Contact our firm today.

 - Neonatal resuscitation errors

 - Complications with a V-BAC (vaginal birth after C-Section) delivery

 - Delayed emergency C-Section